Ada-Developers-Academy/core-unit-1/higher-order-functions/higher-order-functions-problem-set.md

 Imagine you have a list of dictionaries that represents the words and their score in the Adagrams game.
 Write a function `sort_words` that takes a list of word dictionaries.
 You should use the `sorted` function with the `key` parameter such that the `sort_words` function returns a list of word dictionaries sorted alphabetically by `"word"`.

-In the case of an empty list, it should return `None`.

 Example inputs and outputs:

 | input | output |